vcheeze/gopher-wood/README.md

 Replace `[the_IP_address_to_add]` with the your IP address.
 After this, run `FLUSH PRIVILEGES;` in order to reload privileges on the database.
 This will grant the user `gwuser` accessing the database from the specified IP address all privileges on the database `gopher_wood` - including all the tables in it (specified by `.*` following `gopher_wood`).

+#### User Authentication / Management

+We use [Auth0](https://manage.auth0.com/dashboard) as the user authentication system.
+There is an Auth0 account created linked to vcheeze's GitHub account.
+Within the Auth0 dashboard you will see an application called Gopher Wood, and that is where our system is set up.

 ### Release Management and Naming Conventions

 Simply put, `master` is the code base for production deployment. `dev` is used as a consolidation of all development work.
 Testing will be conducted on this branch and then merged into `master`.
 The following outlines descriptions and naming conventions of branches.